 Look for free government resources to help you kick the habit, or check with your doctor.
 Some medications can make quitting less intimidating.

 If you are still using an inexpensive fiberglass air filter, you probably don’t remember to change it every 30 days as you should.
 Instead, switch to an upgraded model that uses activated charcoal.

-Activated charcoal binds to pollutants, effectively , and many of them last far longer than typical filters.
+Activated charcoal binds to pollutants, effectively removing them from circulating air, and many of them last far longer than typical filters.
 You may only need to swap them out every few months, although you may want to keep a more frequent change schedule if you have pets or smokers in the home.